Role

 The Welcome Pass turned a broken funnel into a high-performing growth driver.

 Three months post-launch, we saw promising results from the Welcome Pass.
-The feature not only addressed the initial revenue gap but also strengthened early engagement and retention.
+The feature not only addressed the initial revenue gap but also improved early engagement and retention.

 +0.6% in new user conversion

-Conversion rose from 0.6% to 1.2%, with more new users purchasing either the Welcome Pass or the regular Garden Pass.
+Conversion increased from 0.6% to 1.2%, with more new users purchasing one or both passes.

 +6% in revenue growth from new users